 - Pain (indicating the cyst is pressing on a nerve, joint, or tendon)

 - Limitation of motion (the cyst is pressing against a joint or tendon)

 - Wearing shoes is painful due to the size of the cyst

-While ganglion cysts are often painless and harmless, as with any growth, you should have yours checked by your physician to rule out more serious issues.
+Ganglion cysts are often painless and harmless, but as with any growth, you should have yours checked by your physician to rule out more serious issues.